jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-07-16-runcam-5-review-setup-superview/index.md

 Check out all the different samples.
 To show the playlist click the playlist button at the top right of the video player.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/FtngCmiQQoE?rel=0&list=PLLsZew4NRcdcroePNThuW-2bBq8Xoze7S" frameBorder="0" allowFullScreen title="RunCam 5 sample videos with all different resolutions"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/FtngCmiQQoE?rel=0&list=PLLsZew4NRcdcroePNThuW-2bBq8Xoze7S" frameBorder="0" allowFullScreen title="RunCam 5 sample videos with all different resolutions" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 Here's the thing about FPV videos.
 You are the judge of what you prefer watching and how you would like to express yourself in the videos you make.
 For instance, to me, it's more important to have the video with buttery smooth 60fps than to have a 4k resolution.
 In fact, I don't think there even is a need for 4k.
 2.7k at 60fps would be awesome, but alas, the RunCam 5 records 2.7k at up to 50fps.
 It's not the end of the world, but it sure is not 60fps.